Meta Ads vs Google Demand Gen for Ecommerce: Which Channel Drives Better ROI?

 Why Comparing Google Demand Gen to Meta Ads Has Been So Hard

 Historically, Google Ads and Meta Ads have measured conversions differently.
-Google often excluded view-through conversions, while most paid social campaigns counted them automatically.
+Google often excluded view-through conversions (VTCs), while most paid social campaigns counted them automatically.
 This difference sometimes made Demand Gen appear weaker and Meta Ads stronger, making budget decisions more difficult.

 As a Google Ads company working with eCommerce brands, we’ve seen teams pause campaigns, reallocate budgets, or misinterpret results simply because these attribution differences weren’t clear.
 Platform Comparable metrics solve much of this issue, but it’s still important to understand where each channel works best.